 I’m Anna, the cook, photographer and writer for Cuisine Fiend.
 I created it in 2014 and soon realised I enjoyed working on the blog much better than in my comfortable public sector day job.

-So here are the basics: I’m married to The Weather Man and we live in the south of England.
-We keep on thinking about moving to a fairer-weather corner of the globe but we don’t quite know where.
-Somewhere scenic, with clearly defined seasons and preferably lots of bears.
-D’ya hear me, Mr Trudeau?
-Is that invite in the post?
+I’m married to The Weather Man, the tech brains behind Cuisine Fiend, and we live in the south of England.
+We keep thinking about moving to a fairer-weather corner of the globe, but we don’t quite know where.
+Somewhere scenic, with clearly defined seasons and lots of good local produce.
+Any suggestions?

 Hope you enjoy what I cook and what I write.
 Feel free to comment, ask, query, rant, complain or praise.
 Especially praise.